List of Warriors characters: Skywatcher

 Former elder of SkyClan and descendant of ancient SkyClan.
 Delivered an important prophecy to Firestar before dying.

-SkyClan's Destiny

-SkyClan's Destiny details the struggles of SkyClan leader Leafstar after Firestar leaves.

-Hawkwing

-Second deputy of modern SkyClan.
-With Pebbleshine, he fathers Twigbranch and Violetshine.

-Pebbleshine

-Hawkwing's mate and mother of Twigbranch and Violetshine.
-She was captured by humans and died shortly after giving birth to her kits.

 A Vision of Shadows

 Tree

-SkyClan mediator, formerly of the Sisters.
+SkyClan mediator.
+Formerly of the Sisters.
 Mates with Violetshine, with whom he has Rootspring.
-He can talk to ghosts.
+He can see and talk to spirits.

 Violetshine

-SkyClan warrior, daughter of Hawkwing and Pebbleshine.
-Lived in ShadowClan and Darktail's group for a time.
+SkyClan warrior who lived in ShadowClan and in Darktail's group of strays for a time.

 The Broken Code

 Rootspring

-Played a major part in defeating Ashfur.
-Like his father, Tree, he can talk to ghosts.
+SkyClan warrior who played a major part in defeating Ashfur.
+Like his father, Tree, he can see and talk to spirits.
 He fell in love with Bristlefrost.

 Changing Skies

 Starlingpaw

-SkyClan apprentice and protagonist of the ninth arc.
+SkyClan apprentice.
+He worries about an ominous prophecy which he overhears on a journey with several other cats to the Tribe.

 Ancient SkyClan

-Members of SkyClan while or after it was driven from the forest.
+Members of SkyClan while or after it was driven from the old forest.

 Cloudstar

 Leader of SkyClan when it was driven from the forest.

 BloodClan

-BloodClan is a group of cats who live in a human town.
+BloodClan is a group of dangerous cats who live in a human town.